Farahou110/Farahou110/README.md

 - 👋 Hi, I’m @Farahou110
-- 👀 I’m interested in machine language
+- 👀 I’m interested in machine language, web and cloud
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He
-- ⚡ Fun fact: call myself a programmer but still no platform
+- ⚡ Fun fact:

 <!---
 Farahou110/Farahou110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.